PashaSamets/health-check/README.md

 ## Requirements
 - Python 3.x
 - Required Python libraries: `requests`, `yaml`, `logging`, `colorama`
+- Git (for cloning the repository from GitHub)

 ## Setup
 1. Ensure Python 3.x is installed on your system.